 |---|---|---|---|

-| Trap | 3 Wood | Lay on your tile.
-The next enemy to step there takes 2d6 damage.
-Stealth helps it stay hidden. | Smith 15 |
+| Trap | 3 Wood | Lay on your square.
+The next enemy to enter takes 2d6 damage and springs it.
+Stealth keeps it hidden. | Smith 15 |

 | Item | Recipe | Use | Requires |